 About Actif Woods Wales

-Discover how small woodlands can help breathe new life into your soul, while learning to care for them.
-Join the Actif Woods Wales programme in your area for a wide range of woodland health and wellbeing activities – from bush craft to woodland walks, from conservation to campfire cooking, and foraging to mindfulness, and:
+Discover how woodlands can help breathe new life into your soul, while learning to care for the environment.
+Coed Lleol (Small Woods Wales) supports woodland health and wellbeing activity groups across Wales as part of our Actif Woods Wales programme.
+Join us in your area for a wide range of woodland activities – from bush craft to woodland walks, from conservation to campfire cooking, from foraging to mindfulness and more.

 - Discover new skills and passions

 - Make friends